WorldMobileCoin/guideline/Exchange.md

 Block is usually mined in 3 to 10 minutes, it should not be a problem to handle large amount of subscribers
 ### Configuration
 1. Go to `Dashboard` > `Configuration` > `Subscription`
-2. Enter executable command to `Command` field
+2. Enter executable command to `subscribe-cmd` field
 3. Make sure wmcc-desktop client to have permission to execute this command

 Desktop version: +v1.1.1-beta.9